Kiberg: World War Two

-In World War Two, forty-five men from the village served in the Soviet military forces.
+During World War II, forty-five men from the village served in the Soviet military forces.
 Eighteen of these partisans survived the war, and seventeen returned to the village.

 On 25 September 1940, a few months after Germany occupied Norway, three fishing boats left Kiberg harbour in dense fog for the Soviet Union with forty-eight passerngers on board, including small children.
 When they reached Vayda-Guba, they were met by Soviet navy vessels and brought to the navy base in Polyarny, where they were questioned by the NKVD about their motives for coming to the Soviet Union.
 After a few weeks, they were freed and sent to Murmansk.
 The men had agreed to enroll in the Northern Fleet or the NKVD, while the women and children were sent on to Shadrinsk to work on a state farm.
 Others soon followed these refugees.
 In all, more than 100 people fled occupied Finnmark for the Soviet Union in 1940.

 After the Nazis attacked the Soviet Union, some of these refugees returned to Norway to serve as partisans, reporting on German shipping movements.

 Most of the partisans were killed by the Germans, especially in 1943, but some survived.
 (One of those was Aksel Jacobsen Bogdanoff, who has a second claim to fame—in 1953, he and his brother encountered and shot the last polar bear seen in Finnmark, at Lille Ekkerøy.

 Because they had been involved with the Soviet Union, the surviving partisans and their helpers were treated as suspicious by the Norwegian surveillance police during the Cold War.
 In 1992, the Norwegian King apologized to them on behalf of the state.
-Eight years later, a Partisan Museum was established in the village.